 Maine law does not:

-• Require the surrender of firearms or ammunition by domestic abusers who have become prohibited from possessing firearms or ammunition under federal law ; or
+- Require the surrender of firearms or ammunition by people who have become prohibited from possessing them under state or federal law due to domestic violence; or

 Firearm Prohibition for Domestic Violence Misdemeanants

 Maine law temporarily prohibits a person from possessing a firearm if he or she has been convicted of:

 - a substantially similar crime in another jurisdiction.1

 This prohibition expires 5 years from the date the person is finally discharged from the sentence imposed.
 This prohibition also applies to a person who has been adjudicated to have engaged in such conduct as a juvenile.2 This prohibition does not apply to a person who has been convicted of a similar crime towards a dating partner.3

 Firearm Prohibitions for Persons Subject to Domestic Violence Protective Orders

 Like federal law , Maine law prohibits anyone from possessing a firearm if he or she is subject to a court order that restrains him or her from harassing, stalking or threatening his or her intimate partner or that partner’s child, or from engaging in other conduct that would place the intimate partner in reasonable fear of bodily injury to the intimate partner or the partner’s child.
 This provision applies only to a court order issued after a hearing that: